DataFire/Integrations/integrations/generated/azure_compute/README.md

 ## Definitions

+### AdditionalCapabilities
+* AdditionalCapabilities `object`: Enables or disables a capability on the virtual machine or virtual machine scale set.
+  * ultraSSDEnabled `boolean`: The flag that enables or disables a capability to have one or more managed data disks with UltraSSD_LRS storage account type on the VM or VMSS.
+Managed disks with storage account type UltraSSD_LRS can be added to a virtual machine or virtual machine scale set only if this property is enabled.

 ### AdditionalUnattendContent
 * AdditionalUnattendContent `object`: Specifies additional XML formatted information that can be included in the Unattend.xml file, which is used by Windows Setup.
 Contents are defined by setting name, component name, and the pass in which the content is applied.
   * componentName `string` (values: Microsoft-Windows-Shell-Setup): The component name.
 Currently, the only allowable value is Microsoft-Windows-Shell-Setup.